HADAS496/comics-and-Reaganomics-/index.md

   caption=""
   image-path="scrollstory\images\for my project\yw18xu018ju81.jpg"
 %}
 During that same time, concerns about rising youth crime led many people to blame comic books for this problem.
 As a result, the superhero comic industry faced a decline and came under intense scrutiny.
 Frederick Wertham, a German-American psychiatrist, published a book in 1954 called Seduction of the Innocent.
-In it, he argued that comic books were promoting violent behavior and encouraging unhealthy sexual attitudes among young people.
-(Ann Annessa Babic, Comics as History, Comics as Literature: Roles of the Comic Book in Scholarship, Society, and Entertainment (Fairleigh Dickinson university press, 2014), 135-137.
+In it, he argued that comic books were promoting violent behavior and encouraging unhealthy sexual attitudes among young people. [^note4]

+[^note4]: Ann Annessa Babic, *Comics as History, Comics as Literature: Roles of the Comic Book in Scholarship, Society, and Entertainment*, Fairleigh Dickinson University Press, 2014, 135-137.

 {% include figure.html
   class="left"
   width="60%"
-  caption=""
-  image-path="scrollstory\images\for my project\batmanrobin.png"
+  caption="The offending panel Wertham talks about, from “Ten Nights of Fear!” *Batman* #84, 1954, p.1." image-path="scrollstory\images\for my project\batmanrobin.png"
 %}

 In particular, Wertham refers to Batman and Robin relationship, targeting a specific panel from 1954 issue of Batman (on the left) and writes: “The Batman type of story may stimulate children to homosexual fantasies, of the nature of which they may be unconscious.”
-For Wertham, the sexual connotations of the comic were obvious: “Only someone ignorant of the fundamentals of psychiatry and of the psychopathology of sex can fail to realize a subtle atmosphere of homoeroticism which pervades the adventures of the mature ‘Batman’ and his young friend ‘Robin.’”
-(Fredric Wertham, Seduction of the Innocent.
-Rinehart, 1954, 189-190)
+For Wertham, the sexual connotations of the comic were obvious: “Only someone ignorant of the fundamentals of psychiatry and of the psychopathology of sex can fail to realize a subtle atmosphere of homoeroticism which pervades the adventures of the mature ‘Batman’ and his young friend ‘Robin.’”[^note5]

+[^note5]: Fredric Wertham, *Seduction of the Innocent* (Rinehart: 1954, 189-190.

+This book played a significant role in the criticism of comics during that time, so much that in response to the raising accusations, and in a self-censoring move, the comic books industry established its own code of conduct, that was then updated every decade.
+York, Chris, and Rafiel York.
+Comic Books and the Cold War, 1946-1962: Essays on Graphic Treatment of Communism, the Code and Social Concerns.
+McFarland & Company, Inc., Publishers, 2012. p.
+5, 70, babic p7.
+The 1948 code mirrored the sentiments of McCarthyism and nascent Cold War ideologies, while the 1954 version followed suit and started officially what is known as "The Silver Age of Comics,” in which DC avoided political topics and violence.
+The code was updated every decade to reflect and respond to changes in society, and the one from the 1970s specifically took notice of the civil rights initiatives of the time.